Description

 Wine Analogy

-Similar to the aromatic complexity of Gewürztraminer wine
+Similar to aromatic complexity found in Gewürztraminer wines

 Coffee Analogy